 Logan Botanic Garden

-Take a walk in paradise at five star Logan Botanic Garden, Scotland's most exotic Garden, and discover plant treasures rarely seen in the United Kingdom.
+Take a walk in paradise at five star Logan Botanic Garden and discover plant treasures rarely seen in the United Kingdom.

 Located on the south-western tip of Scotland, Logan enjoys an almost subtropical climate.
 The Garden's avenues and borders feature a spectacular and colourful array of half-hardy perennials.
 The Garden is warmed by the Gulf Stream which enables plants from Australia, New Zealand, South and Central America and Southern Africa to thrive.
 Garden features include:

 Palm Trees and Tree Ferns - These striking plants form an antipodean forest and create an exotic spectacle for visitors to enjoy.

 Eucalyptus and Giant Gunnera - Visitors can walk through groves of eucalyptus or stand in the shade of awesome giant rhubarb-like gunnera.